DUKE GEOLOGICAL LABORATORY

 Loading Patterns in Varved Pleistocene Sediment in the NYC area

-Another joint paper with Merguerian, this one presented by Cheryl Moss of Mueser-Rutledge Consulting Engineers highlighted their work on the loading of Pleistocene lake strata.
+Another joint paper with Merguerian in the background, this one presented by Cheryl Moss of Mueser-Rutledge Consulting Engineers highlighted their (mostly her) work on the loading of Pleistocene lake strata.
 The data shows a systematic geographical distribution pattern that may indicate where younger glacial ice once over-rode pre-deposited lake strata.
 Although preliminary at the present time, such data may prove beneficial in establishing the thickness, scope, and extent of the Woodfordian glacier and help to support the multi-glacier hypothesis of Sanders and Merguerian (1998).

-Their joint paper on loading patterns in NYC can be found here.
+Their joint extended abstract on loading patterns in NYC can be found here.

 16 April 2005